 Lindsay Scott is another project management expert from the UK.
 Her interest in the project management office started when she was working at HP to recruit for the project office.
 She encountered challenges that led her to start her own business of finding the exact match between hiring organizations and project professionals looking for work.
 She is an advocate of the PMO, which includes the PMO Flashmob and the PMO Conference to help professionals across the UK.
 She organizes meetups, workshops, conferences, and also started PMO Training to help them learn more about their career.

 Twitter @johannarothman (11.8K)

 Johanna Rothman is a project management expert and coach.
 She is the founder of a business management consulting group specializing in software projects.
 Johanna received her MS in Systems Engineering from Boston University.
-As a management coach, she offers project portfolio coaching, helps organization to move to agile, and other PM mentoring and executive coaching.
-She has written 14 books, is an active blogger, and shares them to her followers on social media.
+As a management coach, she offers project portfolio coaching, helps an organization to move to agile, and other PM mentoring and executive coaching.
+She has written 14 books, is an active blogger, and shares them with her followers on social media.

 11. Susanne Madsen

 Susanne Madsen is a project leadership coach, trainer, and consultant from London.
 She was one of our first PM People we interviewed when we were starting.
 Susanne has decades of experience in managing projects and rolling out large-scale programs.
 She specializes in helping project managers improve their leadership skills.
 She has authored books including The Project Management Coaching Workbook, and The Power of Project Leadership.
 Susanne tweets about her articles, videos, and podcasts on the topics of project leadership and work management.

 12. Peter B. Taylor